Technical Report : ContikiMAC vs X-MAC performance analysis: Methodology

 \subsubsection{Realistic topologies --- RPL routing}

 In a second step we perform simulations in a more realistic setup.
-For these scenarios the nodes are running a collect application where each node randomly sends packets to the sink with an interval of 15 seconds.
-The routes are computed dynamically using RPL~\cite{rpl-rfc}, the routing protocol for lossy networks standardized by the IETF.
+For these scenarios the nodes are running a collect application where each selected transmitter node randomly sends packets to the sink with an interval of 15 seconds.The routes are computed dynamically using RPL~\cite{rpl-rfc}.
+The Contiki RPL configuration is used.
+Each experiment lasts 4 simulated minutes\footnote{In 90\% of all experiments, RPL converges in less than 35 seconds}.
+Fifty runs are executed each one with a different topology.

 The topologies are generated randomly.
 Nodes are positioned on a square grid, their coordinate being picked randomly according to uniform random variates.
-The topologies contain 49 nodes, 48 of them being sources and the remaining one being the sink.
+Each topology contains 49 nodes, 48 of them being sources and the remaining one being the sink.
 Fig.~\ref{fig:netView} gives an example of one of the topologies used.
 The sink is always the node at the top left-corner.

 Traffic is generated as follows.
-For each simulation 10 active nodes are randomly selected and the 39 remaining nodes stay passive.
+For each simulation 5 active nodes are randomly selected and the 44 remaining nodes stay passive.
 A passive node doesn't send any application layer packet but is allowed to forward the traffic originated by active nodes.
-This lead to a network load of a

-Each MAC protocol allows a maximum of 4 retransmissions before dropping the packet.
+Each MAC protocol allows a maximum of 4 transmission attempts before dropping the packet.

-The five MAC protocols are evaluated with the default Contiki RPL configuration and the results are averaged over 50 runs of 4 simulated minutes, each one with a new random deployment.